Tunisia travel guide

 A state of emergency is in effect in Tunisia, imposed after a suicide attack on a police bus on 24 November 2015.
-It’s been extended a number of times, most recently on 14 June 2017 by 4 months.
+It’s been extended a number of times, most recently on 10 February 2018 by one month.

 Since the terrorist attack in Sousse in June 2015, which targeted tourists, the UK government has been working closely with the Tunisian authorities to investigate the attack and the wider threat from terrorist groups.
 The Tunisian government has improved protective security in major cities and tourist resorts.

 But terrorists are still very likely to try to carry out attacks in Tunisia.
 Security forces remain on a high state of alert in Tunis and other places.
 You should be vigilant at all times, including around religious sites and festivals.
 Follow the advice of the Tunisian security authorities and your travel company if you have one.